 The Company's Board of Directors is responsible for the other information.
-The other information comprises the Directors Report and Annexure to Directors Report and Corporate Governance but does not include the Standalone Financial Statement and our auditor's reports thereon.
+The other information comprises the Directors Report, but does not include the Standalone Financial Statement and our auditors report's thereon.

-• Our opinion on the Standalone Financial Statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+- Our opinion on the Standalone Financial Statements does not cover the other information and we do not express any form of assurance conclusion thereon. - In connection with our audit of the Standalone Financial Statements, our responsibility is to read the other information, compare with the financial statements of the Joint Operation audited by us, to the extent it relates to joint operation and, in doing so, consider whether the other information is materially inconsistent with the Standalone Financial Statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.

-- In connection with our audit of the Standalone Financial Statements, our responsibility is to read the other information, compare with the financial statements of the Joint Operation audited by us, to the extent it relates to joint operation and, in doing so, consider whether the other information is materially inconsistent with the Standalone Financial Statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated. - If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+• If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Management's Responsibility for the Standalone Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Standalone Financial Statements